 At the beginning of the interview, you might be asked about yourself.
-This might seem like small talk, but it’s actually your to make a good first impression.
+This might seem like small talk, but it’s actually your opportunity to make a good first impression.

 Focus on your experience, skills, and the